Hospitality and Tourism Management (HTM)

 The Hospitality and Tourism Management (HTM) major, available as a four-year major and a five-year co-operative education major, prepares students to assume positions of responsibility within the world’s largest industry.

-By the end of the second year, students must choose one of those sectors as their area of emphasis.
-For the remainder of the program, the courses and learning opportunities that students encounter have one goal: to help them cultivate the knowledge, skills and understanding required of a managerial leader in their chosen area.
+For the remainder of the program, the courses and learning opportunities students encounter have one goal: to help them cultivate the knowledge, skills and understanding required of a managerial leader in the hospitality and tourism industries.

-Topics of study for all three areas of emphasis includes:
+Topics of study for students include:

 - human resources management;